Jarrow–Turnbull model

 the best known of which is the Merton model of 1974.

 Reduced-form models focus on modeling the probability of default as a statistical process, whereas structural-models inhere a microeconomic model of the firm's capital structure, deriving the (single-period) probability of default from the random variation in the (unobservable) value of the firm's assets.

 Large financial institutions employ default models of both the structural and reduced-form types.
-The Merton structural default probabilities were first offered by KMV LLC in the early 1990s.
-KMV LLC was acquired by Moody's Investors Service in 2002.